 – Therapeutic Supports including Positive behaviour support strategies, interpersonal and social skills, daily living skills, sensory needs

-– Fine, Gross Motor and Coordination skill development
+– Fine, Gross Motor Planning and Coordination skills development

 – Falls and Balance Prevention and Education